Video Games Consoles Trading License in Dubai

 For businesses intending to hold physical inventory, warehouse and storage facilities are available within the free zone, with options ranging from small storage units to larger logistics spaces depending on stock volumes.

-The general steps to obtain a licence are as follows:
+The general steps to obtain a license are as follows:

 Step 1: Reserve a company trade name with the free zone authority

-Step 2: Submit the completed licence application form
+Step 2: Submit the completed license application form

 Step 3: Provide all required supporting documents

-Step 4: Pay the applicable licence and registration fees
+Step 4: Pay the applicable license and registration fees

-Step 5: Receive the issued trading licence and commence operations
+Step 5: Receive the issued trading license and commence operations

 Key Documents Required